zachmccabe/zachmccabe.github.io/postcard.md

 ## Debriefing isn't therapy

 There is an emotional cost to this work.
-Create, and maintain, rituals for yourself to process your experience.
+Create, and keep, rituals for yourself to process your experience.